-How to buy a second hand kitchen – an expert guide
+How to buy a second-hand kitchen: an expert guide

-Top tips for measuring second hand kitchens
+Top tips for measuring second-hand kitchens

 How to ensure the quality and condition of pre-used cabinets and worktops

 Look inside the cupboards, assessing the potential everyday wear and tear.
 Whilst cupboards can be replaced, they cannot be repaired, so there may be a cost consideration here.

 What material is best: wood or gloss cabinets?

-‘Painted or wooden kitchens offer a little more flexibility when buying second hand.
-Painting is always an option; this will then make it possible to change door knobs etc or add additional cabinetry if the kitchen isn’t quite big enough,’ is the advice from Used Kitchen Exchange.
-As we see from our impressive kitchen makeovers wooden or laminate kitchens can be transformed with paint or vinyl wrapped, to offer a completely new look.
+Painted kitchen ideas or wooden kitchens offer more flexibility when buying second-hand compared to units with glossy finishes.
+'Painting is always an option, and will make it possible to change door knobs etc or add additional cabinetry if the kitchen isn’t quite big enough,' advises expert Helen.

 Professional dismantle is vital

-'Any shortcuts here may have dire consequences and ultimately damage to your kitchen,’ say Used Kitchen Exchange.
-Removing stone worktops takes a lot of knowhow and specialist tools. and did you know stone worktops cannot be transported flat or they will break?
-They must remain vertical when being moved.
+'Any shortcuts here may have dire consequences and ultimately damage your kitchen,' warns Helen.
+Removing stone worktops for instance takes a lot of knowhow and specialist tools.
+Not many people know that they can't be transported flat or they will break.

 Consider collection and delivery

-It's unlikely that a local ‘man with a van’ is highly unlikely to have the skill or insurances to collect and deliver a kitchen safely.
+It's unlikely that a local ‘man with a van’ will have the skill or insurances to collect and deliver a kitchen safely.
 'Kitchens are very heavy and moving a whole kitchen in one go takes skill, knowledge, experience and the correct insurances.
 Seek professional help/advice for this to avoid any damage to your kitchen, or worse still to yourself.'